wbuchanan/crossvalidate/README.md

 10. ensure results stored in appropriate e() locations

 ## Commands to write for this package
-- [ ] cvtt - Cross-Sectional train/test split
-- [ ] cvtvt - Cross-Sectional train/validation/test split
-- [ ] xtcvtt - Panel/Time-Series train/test split (need to cap xtset this)
-- [ ] xtcvtvt - Panel/Time-Series train/validation/test split
+- [ ] xv - Cross validation using train/test, train/validation/test, or K-Fold
+cross-validation methods.
-- [ ] cvloo - Leave One Out cross-validation (effectively a jackknife-esque procedure)
+- [ ] xvloo - Leave One Out cross-validation
-- [ ] xtcvloo - Leave One Out for panel/time-series
 - [ ] state - a program that will handle getting and writing important information about the state of the software when starting up for replication purposes.
 It should either add dataset characteristics or notes.
-- [x] splitter - a program that handles defining the splits of the dataset for the main end user facing commands also needs to handle potential persistence of group membership (e.g., folds or train/validation/test splits)
+- [x] splitit - a program that handles defining the splits of the dataset for the main end user facing commands also needs to handle potential persistence of group membership (e.g., folds or train/validation/test splits)
-- [ ] fitter - a program that handles fitting the statistical model to the data, also needs to handle storage of results
+- [x] fitit - a program that handles fitting the statistical model to the data, storing estimation results, and predicting the outcome on the validation/test set.
-- [x] validate - a program that will handle the validation portion of the training loop (e.g., computing monitors and/or test metrics and returning those values as well)
+- [x] validateit - a program that will handle the validation portion of the training loop (e.g., computing monitors and/or test metrics and returning those values as well)
 - [x] classify - a program that can return the predicted class from classification based models (e.g., logit, ologit, mlogit, etc...)
+- [x] cmdmod - a metaprogram used to modify the user-specified estimation command to ensure it is fitted to the training set only and that predictions are made on the validation/test set only.

 ## Mata Stuff